BlueBrain/morphology-documentation/docs/specification.rst

 The additional `connectivity` dataset is included because the vasculature is represented as a graph, unlike the neuron which is a tree.
 Thus, each section can have multiple `parents` and `children`.
-The dirctionality of the graph is decided by the columns in the `connectivity` dataset (column 1 to column 2).
+The directionality of the graph is decided by the columns in the `connectivity` dataset (column 1 to column 2).